 And in those days when hope teeters on fear and joy is filled with pain, we also must thank the Lord.
 Why?
 Because throughout time He has been faithful.
 He was faithful.
 He will be faithful.

-These words sound like David, but I am reminded again that Jesus sung these words the night He was betrayed.
+These words sound like David but remember that Jesus also sang these words the night He was betrayed,

 I called on the LORD in distress; the LORD answered me and set me in a broad place.
 The LORD is on my side; I will not fear.
 What can man do to me?
 Psalm 118:5-6 NKJV